speakeztech/mlir-tutorial/docs/tutorials/12-dataflow-analysis.md

 **Conceptual:**

-✅ **Lattice theory is a practical tool, not just math:** A semilattice—values with a "join" operation that merges information—provides the theoretical guarantee that your analysis will terminate.
+✅ **Lattice theory is a practical tool, not just math:** A semilattice, values with a "join" operation that merges information, provides the theoretical guarantee that your analysis will terminate.
 The join operation naturally expresses "what we know when we merge two control flow paths."

 ✅ **Separation of analysis from transformation:** The dataflow framework computes facts about your program without modifying it.
 Optimization passes then consume these facts to perform safe transformations.
 This separation means you can reuse analyses across multiple optimization contexts.

-✅ **Abstract interpretation enables domain reasoning:** Instead of tracking concrete values (which explodes exponentially), track abstract properties—ranges, constants, types, nullability.
+✅ **Abstract interpretation enables domain reasoning:** Instead of tracking concrete values (which explodes exponentially), track abstract properties, ranges, constants, types, nullability.
 The lattice structure ensures your approximations remain sound even when information flows through complex control flow.

 ✅ **Fixed-point iteration has guarantees:** Kildall's method repeatedly propagates information until nothing changes.
 The lattice's finite height guarantees this process terminates.
 Your only responsibility is defining a sound join operation and transfer functions.

 ✅ **The framework is the real deliverable:** MLIR's dataflow infrastructure handles worklists, state management, and interprocedural coordination.
 You focus on domain logic: "What properties matter?" and "How do operations transform those properties?"
-This is profound reuse—write 50 lines instead of 500.
+This is profound reuse, write 50 lines instead of 500.

 **Practical:**